-AT IBUSA, we work with companies that offer both term and permanent covarage, because the best life insurance company for you will depend on your needs, based on your unique goals and objectives.
+At IBUSA, we partner with insurance providers that offer both term and permanent coverage, because the most suitable life insurance company for you will depend on your individual needs, goals, and objectives.

-In the following article we will define permanent life insurance AND offer various instances when it makes sense to choose permanent life insurance over temporary term life insurance.
+In this article, we will define permanent life insurance and provide several scenarios where it may be preferable to choose permanent life insurance over term life insurance.

 What is Permanent Life Insurance?

-When suggesting that permanent life insurance offers permanent benefits, we are talking about a permanent death benefit once the policy premium is completely paid for (or paid up) AND some level of accumulation of cash value within the policy.
+Permanent life insurance provides a permanent death benefit, which is paid out once the policy premium is completely paid (or paid up), and also includes an accumulation of cash value within the policy.

 Permanent Life Insurance vs. Term Life Insurance